NVIDIA/aistore/docs/overview.md

 ### Existing Datasets: Batch Prefetch

-Alternatively or in parallel, you can also *prefetch* a flexibly-defined *list* or *range* of objects from any given Cloud bucket, as described in [this readme](batch.md).
+Alternatively or in parallel, you can also *prefetch* a flexibly-defined *list* or *range* of objects from any given remote bucket, as described in [this readme](batch.md).

 ### Existing Datasets: integrated Downloader